Thursday, 5 January 2017

 When to See a Doctor

-Fever guidelines vary by age.
-Use these rules to decide when to call for help:
+Medical guidelines for fevers vary significantly by age.
+Use these clinical rules to decide when to seek professional help:

 1. Infants